AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/permissions.md

 ## List of Permissions {#list-of-permissions}

-Below you'll find a list of all available permissions sorted by area.
+Below you'll find a list of all available permissions for each area.

 <table>
 <thead>